Gun violence in the U.S. is on the rise. Experts weigh in on its prevalence and any links to mental health.

 - Train healthcare professionals on lethal means counseling.
 This will help healthcare professionals be more prepared to ask about access to firearms and provide counseling when necessary.

-The bottom line: Mental health conditions do not cause gun violence.
+The bottom line: Linking mental health conditions with all gun violence is short-sighted.

 Gun violence is complicated, and there are many approaches to prevention.
 But one of the most important things we can do as a community is to start the conversation, framed in a way that eliminates mental health as the culprit.